-- Do Well, Be Well with Diabetes reaches communities and individuals without other access to diabetes education. - The program enables people with diabetes to be more productive and enjoy a better quality of life. - Now in its 17th year, the program is available in more than 70 counties statewide and is taught by local health care professionals and county extension agents.
+- Do Well, Be Well with Diabetes reaches communities and individuals without other access to diabetes education. - The program enables people with diabetes to be more productive and enjoy a better quality of life. - Now in its 20th year, the program is available throughout the state and is taught by local health care professionals and county extension agents.